odanado/git-pr-release-go/README.md

 - `--to`: The target branch name.
 Required.
 - `--labels`: Specify the labels to add to the pull request as a comma-separated list of strings.
 Optional.
 - `--template`: Specify the Mustache template file.
 Optional.
+- `--json`: Output the release pull request data in JSON format.
+Optional.
+Default is false.

 ### Environment Variables